andytriboletti/openspace-swift/README.md

 Given enough eyeballs, all bugs are shallow. -Eric S. Raymond

+# GIT LFS required
+•In order to use the images GIT LFS is required (git-lfs).

 # Free Download
 https://testflight.apple.com/join/6MMGHF2j

 # Blog
 https://blog.openspace.greenrobot.com

+# Assets License and where they came from
+• All the images are from NASA or are public domain from places like Pexels.com

 # Video
 https://www.youtube.com/watch?v=VikmTcxnLc0